 The first thing most visitors notice at The Lakeview Restaurant at Shanty Creek Resorts is the stunning view of Lake Bellaire.
 However, the eclectic menu of innovation regional fare draws a fair share of attention.
 Try one of the favorites like the Cross Fisheries Whitefish or the Lodge Pasta with shrimp, grilled chicken, and andouille sausage tossed with a spicy cream sauce and cavatappi pasta.
 The River Bistro at Shanty Creek Resorts, Bellaire’s newest dining and entertainment venue, offers a more casual atmosphere to enjoy burgers, sandwiches, pizza, and classic dinner entrees including fish & chips, salmon, stir-fry, and more.
 Enjoy a fresh-squeezed cocktail or one of more than 45 regional or international beers while playing pub games including foosball, darts, pool, and more.
 Both restaurants are also open for breakfast and lunch.

-Treetops Resort in Gaylord is hosting the fourth season of their Farm2Fork Dinner Adventure series.
+Treetops Resort in Gaylord plays host to the seasonal Farm2Fork Dinner Adventure series.
 A different farmer is featured at each event and talks about their farm, operations, and more.
 Treetops also work closely with the Gaylord Farmer’s Market and other Northern Michigan growers to put this event on.
 You’ll meet for a shuttle ride that will take you out to the Wilderness Cabin on their Historic Project Nature property.
 This beautiful spot has a deck overlooking a spring-fed pond, where you’ll enjoy drinks and mingling with the farmers, brewers, and winemakers, followed by a four-course meal crafted by the Treetops Culinary team with local ingredients from area farms.
 Each themed event is hosted by a local winery or brewery and each course of the meal is thoughtfully infused and paired with a different beer or wine.

 Stop by downtown Cadillac to put your taste buds to the test.
 Here, you’ll find a diverse lineup of dishes from around the world, with restaurants bringing flavors from Michigan, South Africa, and Australia to your plate.
 Get a taste of their award-winning restaurants next time you’re in town!